Exploring the differences between Mounjaro vs Ozempic

 The medication can also improve insulin sensitivity and lead to a decreased appetite and less food being eaten.
 Research into the use of this medication for treating type 2 diabetes found it led to improvement in blood glucose management and weight loss benefits.

-The combination of Mounjaro's GLP-1 and GIP means this medication is more effective at promoting weight loss by controlling appetite, promoting fat loss and preventing fat gain, which is why Mounjaro is one of the medications prescribed in our Weight Reset Programme.
+The combination of Mounjaro's GLP-1 and GIP makes it effective at promoting weight loss by controlling appetite, promoting fat loss and preventing fat gain, which is why Mounjaro is one of the medications prescribed in the Juniper Programme.

 How effective is Mounjaro for weight loss?